 The establishment of the Animal Law & Policy Program (ALPP) dates to the summer of 2014.
 Kristen Stilt had accepted an offer to join the Harvard Law School faculty as a Professor of Law and was seeking to further develop the study of animal law at HLS.
-That work began in 2000 when Harvard became only the ninth law school to offer a course in Animal Law – a move considered so progressive that it was reported on the front page of the New York Times.
+That work began in 2000 when Harvard became one of the first schools ever to offer a course in Animal Law – a move considered so progressive that it was reported on the front page of the New York Times.
 That course, taught by Steve Wise, and the attention it generated, led to the creation of the Bob Barker Endowment for the Study of Animal Rights at HLS in 2001 – Harvard being the first of several law schools to receive such a gift in Bob Barker’s honor.
 As of 2014, thanks to the Barker gift, HLS was offering one bi-annual course related to animal law, which Paul Waldau had been teaching for most of the intervening years.

 Kristen sought to build on that history and create a full-fledged research program at Harvard Law School.
 At the time, David Wolfson was a partner at Milbank (and now is also its Executive Director) who had taught Harvard’s Animal Law course in 2004 and done much to advance the academic study of animal law and policy.
 He made the crucial connection between Kristen and Bradley L. Goldberg, the founder and president of the Animal Welfare Trust.
 Mr. Goldberg already believed in the power of academic programs, having helped establish an undergraduate minor in Animal Studies at NYU.
 At a meeting in David’s office during the summer of 2014, David, Kristen, Brad, and Dean Martha Minow discussed the potential for a research program dedicated to animal law at Harvard Law School and the impact it could make at Harvard and around the world.
 As a result of those conversations, and Kristen’s proposal outlining plans for the new program over the first five years, Brad made a foundational gift to establish an animal law program at Harvard Law School so that Kristen could launch the Animal Law & Policy Program (ALPP) when she arrived at HLS in the fall of 2014.